Singh-Ish/selfassessment/README.md

 Database Name : assessment

-It will have below Collections
+It will have below Collections Database schema Overview

 -User : have the details about the user that have access to the portal -Project : project or course that the students are in group together -role : Role of the user weather a is a student or admin ; Access level -rubics : evaluating matrix
 -samatrix : student response collection
 -emailtemplate : default reminder template
 -faculty : faculty details
 -feedback : user feedback about the portal or about the course